haoranShu/15618fp/README.md

 Our workflow involves mainly three steps:

-1. Read In, Re-order and Store data
+* Read In, Re-order and Store data
-2. Gather Weight of Pixels
+* Gather Weight of Pixels
-3. Reduce Gathered Results and Render to Image
+* Reduce Gathered Results and Render to Image

-### Kernel Density Estimation and Its Approximation

-Here

 ### Key Data Structures